Travel Inspiration

 Wine of Provence, France

 The fields are a unique place to visit, and everyone will love them.
 Even if you are not into flowers, it is interesting to see where the lavender comes from since it is an important part of Provence.
-For this, combine the most photogenic lavender fields in Provence with a lavender workshop or a visit to a lavender museum – check out our suggested lavender route in Provence.
+For this, combine the most photogenic lavender fields in Provence with a lavender workshop or a visit to a lavender museum – check out my suggested lavender route in Provence.

 However, the lavender season in Provence is short – generally from the end of June to early August – so you must plan ahead and know where to go depending on the area and altitude of the lavender fields.